Quick Start

 What We'll Do

-- Make a change and push it back
+- Make a change in Figma

-Step 1: Create a Token File
+Step 1: Create a New Repository

 {